Skip to content

 Sources profile:This story draws on neutral-leaning sources

-The UK government launched the Sovereign AI Unit on 16 April 2026 with up to £500m to invest in UK-owned AI infrastructure companies.
-The unit is chaired by James Wise of Balderton Capital and offers £1m to £20m+ per company in equity, bundled with GPU compute access (5,000 to 500,000 hours) and government procurement guarantees.
+The UK Sovereign AI Unit launches on 16 April 2026, backed by up to £500m and chaired by Balderton Capital's James Wise.
+It invests £1m to £20m+ per company in equity, bundled with GPU compute access and procurement guarantees.

 The first reduction in VCT income tax relief since the scheme's creation in 1995 took effect on 6 April.
 The government says investors will migrate to EIS; the assumption is untested.